go-to-k/cls3/README.md

 ## What is

-CLI tool to clear (so delete all objects in) Amazon S3 Buckets(AWS).
+CLI tool to clear (so delete all objects and versions/delete-markers in) Amazon S3 Buckets(AWS).
 The bucket itself can also be deleted by the option.

 ## Install